Terms & Policies

-20.1.
-Each Party will (and will ensure that any person it uses for the performance of its obligations under or in connection with this Agreement, including, employees, agents, consultants and subcontractors will):
+22.1 You will (and will ensure that any person you use for the performance of its obligations under or in connection with these terms, including, Authorised Users, employees, agents, consultants and subcontractors will):

 (c) not give or receive any bribes, including in relation to any public official;

-(d) maintain throughout the term a programme designed to ensure compliance with ABC Legislation, including an education and training programme and measures reasonably calculated to prevent and detect violations of ABC Legislation;
+(d) maintain a programme designed to ensure compliance with ABC Legislation, including an education and training programme and measures reasonably calculated to prevent and detect violations of ABC Legislation;

-(e) if requested, and at the other Party’s reasonable cost, provide the other Party with sufficient reasonable assistance to enable the other Party to perform any actions required by any government or agency in any jurisdiction for the purpose of compliance with ABC Legislation or in connection with any investigation relating to ABC Legislation; and
+(e) if requested, and at the other party’s reasonable cost, provide us with sufficient reasonable assistance to enable us to perform any actions required by any government or agency in any jurisdiction for the purpose of compliance with ABC Legislation or in connection with any investigation relating to ABC Legislation; and

-(f) promptly notify the other Party of any allegation of sanctions violation, fraud, bribery or corrupt or unlawful practices made against it in court, arbitration or administrative proceedings, or any investigation commenced in respect of the same.
+(f) promptly notify us of any allegation of sanctions violation, fraud, bribery or corrupt or unlawful practices made against it in court, arbitration or administrative proceedings, or any investigation commenced in respect of the same.

-20.2.
-Each Party will indemnify the other Party against all liabilities, losses, and expenses which they have suffered as a result of a breach of this clause 20 by the Party.
+22.2 You will indemnify us against all liabilities, losses, and expenses which they have suffered as a result of a breach of this clause by the party.

-21.1.
-Force majeure.
-Neither Party will be responsible for any failure to fulfil any obligation for so long as, and to the extent to which the fulfilment of such obligation is impeded by a Force Majeure Event.
-The Party subject to the Force Majeure Event will:
+23.1 Force majeure.
+Neither party will be responsible for any failure to fulfil any obligation for so long as, and to the extent to which the fulfilment of such obligation is impeded by a Force Majeure Event.
+The party subject to the Force Majeure Event will:

 (b) use reasonable efforts to mitigate the effect of the Force Majeure Event on the performance of its obligations.